FINISHING TOUCHES

 Now for all the pretty.

-Gave the rod 4 coats of diluted-by-half spar varnish.
+Gave the rod blanks 4 coats of diluted-by-half spar varnish.
 I wet sanded with 2000 grit paper between each coat.
-For now I am varnishing the rod blanks before wrapping guides.

 Tried brushing the varnish on but only got drips, streaks, runs and bubbles.
 Came across yet another Rube Goldberg device that fixes this issue.
 Got a rotissery motor and rigged it up with a stand and simple pulley to sloooowly retract a rod section out of a PVC tube filled with spar varnish.
 Works like a charm.